-It’s better not to carry anything or wear anything that you care if it gets wet.
-Carlos had a small bag with him wear I put my sunscreen, but we didn’t need anything else.
+It’s better not to carry or wear anything that you care if it gets wet.
+Carlos had a small bag with him where I put my sunscreen, but we didn’t need anything else.

 Like this post?
 Pin it to read later:

 I was a guest of Carlos the Caveman on his ATM Cave Tour, and the fact that I had a great time definitely influenced my review!
 As always, my opinions are my own.
 Thank you Carlos for a great day!

 Just to let you know, this post may contain paid or affiliate links, which help to maintain Tales of a Backpacker, and give me the chance to keep travelling, and to keep creating awesome content for you!